uspki/policies/certificate-policy.md

 | {joint-iso-itu-t(2) country(16) us(840) organization(1) gov(101) csor(3) pki(2) certificate-policies(1) } (2.16.840.1.101.3.2.1.M) | | Domain Validation TLS Server Authentication Certificates |
 | {joint-iso-itu-t(2) country(16) us(840) organization(1) gov(101) csor(3) pki(2) certificate-policies(1) } (2.16.840.1.101.3.2.1.N) | | Organization Validation TLS Server Authentication Certificates |

-Additional documents related to the Federal Public Trust TLS PKI, such as Certification Practice Statements, Audits, and Subscriber Agreement(s) can be found at \<INSERT URL HERE>.
+Additional documents related to the U.S. Federal Public Trust TLS PKI, such as Certification Practice Statements, Audits, and Subscriber Agreement(s) can be found at \<INSERT URL HERE>.

 In accordance with RFC 3647, this CP includes all nine sections of the RFC 3647 framework and an additional addendum with the certificate profiles.